 - List areas that need improvement/development

 - Consider your personal study and work styles

 - List your academic and professional values in order of importance

 - Identify the characteristics you value in the people with whom you work

 - Keeping all of the above in mind, envision your best and worst job scenarios

-- What are my options?
-Some SEAS departments may have multiple majors or multiple tracks within a major.
-Keep in mind that, in addition to a major, you may pursue a minor in either another engineering or liberal arts field
+Some Columbia Engineering departments may have multiple majors or multiple tracks within a major.
+Keep in mind that, in addition to a major, you may pursue a minor in either another engineering or liberal arts field.

-- What courses will I take?
 Probably the most obvious effect that major declaration will have on your time at Columbia is in your course scheduling.
-Therefore, you should generally like the classes that the department offers
+Therefore, you should generally like the classes that the department offers.

 Some departments have a carefully designed undergraduate research program, while others may have unique study abroad or internship opportunities.

-In addition to information on the individual department’s web site, you can use CCE’s resources on majors, graduating student survey data, and the connection between majors and careers to learn more.
+In addition to information on each department’s website, you can use the Center for Career Education's resources on majors, graduating student survey data and the connection between majors and careers to learn more.